scylladb/scylladb/docs/troubleshooting/handling-node-failures.rst

      - Consequence
      - Action to take
    * - 1-4 nodes
-     - Schema updates are possible and safe.
+     - Schema and topology updates are possible and safe.
      - Try restarting the nodes.
 If the nodes are dead, :doc:`replace them with new nodes </operating-scylla/procedures/cluster-management/replace-dead-node-or-more/>`.
    * - 1 DC
-     - Schema updates are possible and safe.
+     - Schema and topology updates are possible and safe.
      - When the DC comes back online, try restarting the nodes in the cluster.
 If the nodes are dead, :doc:`add 3 new nodes in a new region </operating-scylla/procedures/cluster-management/add-dc-to-existing-dc/>`.
    * - 2 DCs
-     - Data is available for reads and writes, schema changes are impossible.
+     - Data is available for reads and writes, schema and topology changes are impossible.
      - When the DCs come back online, restart the nodes.
 If at least one DC fails to come back online and the nodes are lost, consult the :ref:`manual recovery <recovery-procedure>` section.

 .. _recovery-procedure: